 Have you ever heard someone say, “Don’t bring me problems.
 Bring me solutions”?

-It’s always easier to critique old traditions than to establish better and new traditions.
-That should be our ultimate goal.
-But let’s not err on the side of dismissing critique simply because the critic has no solution to the problem.
+Let’s not err on the side of dismissing critique simply because the critic has no solution to the problem.
 The critic and the pioneer may come as two separate messengers.
 And neither carries the other’s message.

 We’ve got to stop throwing out the baby with the bath water.
 We’ve grown comfortable with an illogical standard that says, “If you don’t have the solution, stop complaining about the problem.”